Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Introduction

 The main result of the paper is given by the following theorem. \begin{Theorem} Suppose $2 \leq k \leq \sqrt{n}$.
 For any $D \geq 1$, there exists a universal constant $c > 0$ such that Here the notation $\hM \in \bbR[A]^{n \times n}_{\leq D}$ means that for all $(i,j) \in [n] \times [n]$, $\hM_{ij}$ is a polynomial of $A$ with degree no more than $D$. \end{Theorem}

-It has been widely conjectured in the literature that for a broad class of high-dimensional problems, degree-$D$ polynomials are as powerful as the class of $n^{\tilde{\Theta}(D)}$-runtime algorithms \citep{hopkins2018statistical}, where $\tilde{\Theta}(\cdot)$ hides some poly-logarithmic factor of $n$.
+It has been widely conjectured in the literature that for a broad class of high-dimensional problems, degree-$D$ polynomials are as powerful as the class of $n^{D}$ (up to $\log n$ factors in the exponent) runtime algorithms \citep{hopkins2018statistical}.
 Therefore, by setting $D = \log^{1 + \epsilon } n$ for any $\epsilon > 0$, Theorem \ref{th: intro-theorem} provides firm evidence that the best estimation error achieved by polynomial-time algorithms for graphon estimation under the SBM class cannot be faster than $\tilde{\Theta}(k/n)$.
-Up to logarithmic factors, this matches the upper bound achieved by USVT in \eqref{eq: poly-time-alg-rate} and confirms the optimality of USVT within the class of polynomial-time algorithms.
+Up to logarithmic factors, this matches the upper bound achieved by USVT in \eqref{eq: poly-time-alg-rate}.

-We also establish a computational lower bound for graphon estimation under the H\"older class by approximating a smooth graphon via an SBM.
+We also establish a low-degree polynomial lower bound for graphon estimation under the H\"older class by approximating a smooth graphon via an SBM.
 See Theorem \ref{th: computational-lower-bound-nonparametric-graphon} in Section \ref{sec: nonparametric-graphon-est}.
-Again, the error rate $n^{-\frac{2\gamma}{2\gamma+1}}$ in \eqref{eq: poly-time-alg-rate} achieved by USVT cannot be improved by polynomial-time algorithms.
-Combining the two results, we resolve the open problem regarding the computational lower bounds for graphon estimation raised by \cite{xu2018rates,gao2021minimax,wu2021statistical}.
+Again, the statistical error rate in \eqref{eq: uncostrained-alg-rate-holder} is strictly faster than the one achieved by low-degree polynomial algorithms.
+Combining the two results, we make a step in resolving the open problem regarding the computational lower bounds for graphon estimation raised by \cite{xu2018rates,gao2021minimax,wu2021statistical}.